markojaa4/portfolio/front-end/law-firm/README.md

 Completed on 17th November 2017.

-A website I worked on while working for the company iPOINT.
+A website I worked on while working for the company Ipoint.

 I was given an old design and my job was to build it from the ground up according to modern practices and the company standards, and also implement a WordPress back-end.